 Mobile business intelligence (BI) apps provide real-time KPIs like sales, revenue and customer data in dashboards small enough to fit on an employee's tablet or smartphone screen.

-You need an app that is easy for business users to get to grips with as they are expected to stay in tune with the business ay all times and provide enterprise grade security and integrations with core apps and databases like Microsoft, SAP, Oracle, Salesforce.com and Google, amongst others.
+You need an app that is easy for business users to get to grips with as they are expected to stay in tune with the business at all times and provide enterprise-grade security and integrations with core apps and databases like Microsoft, SAP, Oracle, Salesforce.com and Google, amongst others.

 Here are some of the best mobile BI and analytics apps.

 Roambi Analytics was built for mobile and proved so successful that SAP acquired the company in February 2016.
+Despite the acquisition, SAP BusinessObjects Roambi remains data agnostic.
 Roambi Analytics provides easy to consume interactive reports, charts, dashboards, KPIs, and data visualisations and is fully available offline, you simply import the CSV file.
 Roambi is free for up to five users and enterprise (minimum five users) will set you back $22 dollars per person per month (around £16.50).

 Platform: iOS, Android and Windows.